davidmintz/court-interpreters-office/docs/documentation/request-cycle.md

     // etc
 </code></pre>

-The <code class="php-language">$messenger</code> refers to a controller plugin with which you can set a message to show the user, then redirect to another page and display it. <span class="text-monospace">InterpretersOffice</span> uses this technique frequently for showing the user confirmation messages, sometimes with server-side redirection, sometimes client-side with Javascript by saying <code class="language-javascript">document.location = some_other_url</code>
+The <code class="php-language">$messenger</code> refers to a Laminas [controller plugin](https://docs.laminas.dev/laminas-mvc-plugin-flashmessenger/) with which you can set a message to show the user, then redirect to another page and display it. <span class="text-monospace">InterpretersOffice</span> uses this technique frequently for showing the user confirmation messages, sometimes with server-side redirection, sometimes client-side with Javascript by saying <code class="language-javascript">document.location = some_other_url</code>